 Waste material is excreted by the human body in the form of urine and in this excretion process, the kidney plays a very crucial role.
 As human urine composition is made up of 95 percent water and 5 percent solid waste.
 And all this filtration process occurs in the nephron and because of this reason it is known as the structural and functional unit of the kidney.

 This filtration occurs in the glomerulus, and here filtration of blood is done.
 This type of filtration occurs in three layers: epithelium of Bowman’s capsule, endothelium of glomerular blood vessels, and a membrane between these two layers.

-Reabsorption process is majorly done in renal tubules and 99% of filtrate is obtained in this process only.
+The reabsorption process is majorly done in renal tubules and 99% of filtrate is obtained in this process only.
 And this process is both active and passive type.
-Secretion: This step is also known as tubular secretion as here tubular cells secretes different substances like hydrogen ion, potassium ion, etc. into the filtrate.
-As this process helps in maintaining acid-base regulation activities.
-Further this secreted ions combine with filtrate to form urine.
-Further this urine passes out of the nephron tubules into the collecting ducts.
+Secretion: This step is also known as tubular secretion as here tubular cells secrete different substances like hydrogen ions, potassium ions, etc. into the filtrate.
+This process helps in maintaining acid-base regulation activities.
+Further, the secreted ions combine with filtrate to form urine.
+Further, this urine passes out of the nephron tubules into the collecting ducts.